warmwaffles/blog/content/resume.md

 * Implemented day parting automation tool for Amazon and Instacart where keyword bids would change up and down through out the day.
 * Built a flexible filtering system for the dashboard to query timeseries data in aggregate to aid Account Managers in their decision making.
 * Implemented a robust data synchronization for Amazon that would handle service interruptions.
+* Managed and maintained infrastructure with Kubernetes and kustomize.

 ### Vorstella
 Software Engineer: April 2018 - June 2019